harvard-dce/zoom-harvester/README.md

 **user_id**

 Since only hosts have accounts, most of the time user_id refers to a host.
-Participants are not required to have accounts and do not log in when they join a meeting but are generated temporary non-unique "user_ids."
+Participants are not required to have accounts and do not log in when they join a meeting but are generated temporary non-unique user_ids."

 **Sessions / participant sessions**